MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -CheckForSignaturesBeforeRunningScan

-Indicates whether to check for new virus and spyware definitions before Windows Defender runs a scan.
+Specifies whether to check for new virus and spyware definitions before Windows Defender runs a scan.
 Valid values are:

 - $true: Windows Defender checks for new definitions before running a scan.